openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentBase64(resource: Resource, density: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the Base64 code of an image with the screen density corresponding to the specified resource object.
+Obtains the Base64 code of an image with the specified screen density based on the specified resource object.
 This API uses an asynchronous callback to return the result.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager